jfyne/live/README.md

 - `append` - append the new DOM contents instead of replacing
 - `prepend` - prepend the new DOM contents instead of replacing

-When using `phx-update` If using "append" or "prepend", a DOM ID must be set for each child.
+When using `live-update` If using "append" or "prepend", a DOM ID must be set for each child.

 See the [chat example](https://github.com/jfyne/live/blob/master/examples/chat) for usage.